panayotsky-dev/Sweet-Tooth-Shop-ReactJS-SoftUni/README.md

 Firebase: Firebase is used to host the website and store the application data.
 It provides a real-time database, storage, and authentication services which are used to manage the user data.

-Bonus:
+BONUS:

 Due to timelimit i didn't manage to give the 100% user experience that i've wanted.
-I've created Rive animation but was not perfect to implemented it here is a link: https://rive.app/community/4868-9844-enter-button/
+I've created Rive animations but was not perfect to implemented it here is a link for one of them:
+(onClick state animation)
+https://rive.app/community/4868-9844-enter-button/
+(Also i have created mouse tracking animation logo, but in some future projects )

 Conclusion: